These warmly spiced gluten-free thumbprint cookies are one of my favorite healthy treats, and they are super easy to make.

 - Take a large baking sheet and cover it with parchment paper.

-- Use the back of a teaspoon measure to press gently in the center of each cookie dough ball to form a small hole.
+- Use the back of a teaspoon measure to press gently in the center of each cookie dough ball to form a small dent.
 Note that the sides of the cookies might crack slightly as you press down, and that's fine.
 Any large cracks in the sides can be pinched together.

 Notes